-Impact Investments, Economic Mobility, Pay It Forward Funds
+Impact Investments, Workforce & Economic Mobility, Pay It Forward Funds

 The New Jersey Pay it Forward Program uses a sustainable funding strategy that amplifies the impact of every public dollar and brings employers to the table to achieve real, measurable results for workers—that is, good jobs in growing industries with living wages and strong potential for advancement.